APPH Investors Have Opportunity to Lead AppHarvest, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Nov.
-15, 2021 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AppHarvest, Inc. ("AppHarvest" or the "Company") (NASDAQ: APPH).
+LOS ANGELES, Nov.
+19, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AppHarvest, Inc. ("AppHarvest" or the "Company") (NASDAQ: APPH).

 Class Period: May 17, 2021 – August 10, 2021